tarantool/cartridge-cli/README.rst

 * ``--unit-params-file`` (used for ``rpm`` and ``deb`` packages) is is the path to the file that contains unit parameters for the ``systemd`` unit files.

-* ``--net-msg-max`` is the maximum count of messages the fibers handle, default value is 768.

 Example of file with package dependencies:

 .. code-block:: text